bcbio/bcbio-nextgen/README.md

     9	14390566
     unmatched	908420

-###### How does fastq generation and barcoding work ?

 Barcodes are added to the 3' end of the first sequence.
 That way, it remains platform-independent and can be easily handled downstream.
 This [GitHub discussion][in2] explains how demultiplexing works.
 The demultiplexing is performed by the [barcode_sort_trim.py][in3] script.
-Only reads that pass the quality filter (PF) are kept.
-Quality scores are not converted to Sanger, but are kept in the produced format (currently Illumina 1.3+).
-The dots in the fastq files are converted into Ns.

 [in1]: http://bioinformatics.oxfordjournals.org/content/early/2009/06/08/bioinformatics.btp352.short
 [in2]: https://github.com/chapmanb/mgh_projects/commit/3387d82f3496025ad13b69e8d9cbb47cf6ee2af9#nglims_paper/nglims_galaxy.tex-P57